transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}
 {: support}

-The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, with future support for Java.
+The {{site.data.keyword.blockchainfull_notm}} Platform supports smart contracts that are written in  Node.js, Golang, or JavaScript, and Java.
 The new Hyperledger Fabric programming model currently supports JavaScript, TypeScript, Java, and Go.
 If you are interested in preserving your existing application code, or by using Fabric SDKs for *Go*, you can still connect to your {{site.data.keyword.blockchainfull_notm}} Platform network by using the lower-level Fabric SDK APIs.

 ## Do you support using certificates from non-IBM Certificate Authorities?
 {: #ibp-v2-faq-v2-external-certs}